jvitormf/rs_bc_fastfeet/README.md

   * To sign in, use `admin@fastfeet.com` email and password `123456`

   * And finally to let the API up and running
     ```sh
       yarn dev
       ```
+  * Open another terminal and run the command `yarn queue` to start the mail process.

 ***